 That’s why, in considering visibility providers, you should insist on detailed case studies of real-world implementations.
 Better yet, have conversations with actual customers who can tell you how good any solution truly is when you commit to it.
 There’s a lot at stake, from exorbitant detention and demurrage fees to the potentially devastating downstream impacts on, say, a manufacturer who might be holding up a vital production line because a critical piece of equipment is delayed in a port halfway around the world.

 It’s a complicated puzzle, but it’s solvable.
 At FourKites, we’ve spent years working collaboratively with the world’s leading shippers, carriers and partners to put the pieces together.
-Our recent exclusive partnership with Ocean Insights is just the most recent example.
 So if you’re talking to a visibility provider who can’t get below the surface – who can’t talk about the nitty, gritty details of real-world implementations, and who can’t connect you with peers who’ve been through it – think carefully before diving in with them.

 If you’d like to go deeper in learning how to gain real-time, actionable visibility into ocean freight, we’d love to talk to you and connect you with our amazing community of supply chain leaders around the world.